-My monograph, The Evolution of Inequity: How social categories like gender and race impact cultural evolution, and what it means for fairness, is forthcoming with Oxford University Press.
+My monograph, The Evolution of Inequity: How social categories like gender and race impact cultural evolution, and what it means for fairness, is forthcoming with Oxford University Press, expected spring or summer of 2019.
 Below is an abstract.
 MS available upon request.

 The central aim of this book is to explore the ways that social categories – especially gender, but also categories like race and religion – interact with and contribute to social solutions to problems of coordination and resource division.
 In particular, this book uses formal frameworks – game theory and evolutionary game theory – to explore the cultural evolution of conventions that piggyback on seemingly irrelevant factors like gender and race to solve these problems.
 As I argue, these frameworks elucidate a variety of topics from the innateness of gender differences, to collaboration in academia, to household bargaining, to minority disadvantage, to homophily.
 In particular, these frameworks help show how inequity can emerge from simple processes of cultural change.
 In groups with gender and racial categories, the process of learning conventions of coordination and resource division is such that under a wide array of situations some groups will tend to get more and others less.